fghaas/add_depth/markdown/videography.md

 Well once I add some sideways motion, relative to where my lens is pointed, you'll quickly realize that my left-eye view is simply the view my right eye had a moment ago.

+And we can harness that in video post-production to create a 3D video from a 2D video that includes constant lateral motion.

 ## Harnessing sideways motion